55 Pages Posted: 8 Dec 2015 Last revised: 27 May 2017

 Date Written: June 30, 2016

-We ask whether financial assets are well-allocated in the cross-section of firms.
-Extending the framework of Hsieh and Klenow (2009) to the liabilities side of the balance sheet, we estimate the real losses that accrue from the cross-sectional misallocation of financial liabilities across firms.
-Using U.S. and Chinese data on manufacturing firms, we find significant misallocation of debt and equity.
-Although financial liabilities appear well-allocated in the United States, they are not in China.
-If China's debt and equity markets were as developed as those in the United States, China would realize gains of 40-55% in real firm value.
-We also back out the cost of debt and equity for each firm with our model, taking into account allocation distortions.
-We find that larger firms and firms located in more developed cities face markedly lower costs.
+We estimate the real losses that accrue from the cross-sectional misallocation of financial liabilities by extending the framework of Hsieh and Klenow (2009) to the liabilities side of the balance sheet.
+Using manufacturing firm data from the United States and China, we find significant misallocation of debt and equity.
+Although financial liabilities appear well allocated in the United States, they are not in China.
+If China’s debt and equity markets were as developed as those in the United States, China would realize gains of 40%-55% in terms of real firm value-added.
+We estimate firm-level costs of debt and equity, inclusive of allocation distortions.
+In China, we find markedly lower costs for larger firms and firms located in more developed cities.

 Keywords: misallocation, cross-sectional efficiency, capital structure